 It is that time of year when students receive notifications that they have made a collegiate scholar society.
 The cream-colored linen envelope arrives with its gold embossed logo of said scholar society organization makes me smile just thinking about it.
 As a parent, you do a mental cartwheel as you see the invitation; as you should.
 Then take a breath and read the fine print carefully.
 There are many Honor Societies and it is important to be aware of what stands behind each of the various invitations to join.
 Educate yourself as to what they provide in exchange for this membership.
-Honestly, there are many organizations on campus that your student can get involved with that will be far more beneficial to their resume and postgraduate application than membership in a society that profit from the fees they collect.
+Honestly, there are many organizations on campus that your student can get involved with that will be far more beneficial to their resume and postgraduate application than membership in a society that profits from the fees they collect.
 Read their annual report to see how much of their revenue goes toward administrative fees, just as you would with a charity you are vetting.

 I am not trying to diminish the euphoric moment you are feeling.
 The question is at what cost should you be pleased and will it make a difference when they graduate?
 Every college at USF has a dean’s list with differing requirements.
 You do not pay money to be on this Dean’s List.
 When your student graduates, if their overall GPA is 3.5 or higher, they will be eligible for a color chord (which you will then pay money for them to wear and ultimately keep).